input-output-hk/perf-ops/README.md

           # The private network (first 3 octets) for container guests
           network = "10.254.1";

-          # The container count -- must be =< 250 due to dbus
+          # The container count -- must be =< 250 due to current dbus limit
           containerCount = 250;

           # Starting container number; will be padded to 3 digits